LRANUL/UOP_SE_Y3S1-SOFT336SL_CROSS_PLATFORM_APPLICATION_DEVELOPMENT_IN_CPP/README.md

 **Copyright (c) Ranul Ladduwahetty.
 All rights reserved.**

-Licensed under the [MIT](LICENSE.txt) license.
+Licensed under the [GNU GPLv3](LICENSE.txt) license.

-All files and information are copyright by Ranul Ladduwahetty, and may not be duplicated, copied, modified or adapted, in any way without our written permission.
-Our product may contain our service marks or trademarks as well as those of our affiliates or other companies, in the form of words, graphics, and logos.
-This product is solely an property of Ranul Ladduwahetty and holds all rights to it, any copying, redistribution, use or publication by you of any such Content, is strictly prohibited.
+This product is solely an property of Ranul Ladduwahetty and holds all rights to it.
-Your use of our Product and Services does not grant you any ownership rights to our Product.
+Your use of our Product or Services does not grant you any ownership rights to our Product.
+Ricerca Docs is a Notes taking application developed to secure intellectual property of researchers, such as research documents.
+Application uses data encrytion technologies and OpenSource Libraries to facilitate security of Ricerca Docs, authors of third-party libraries are credited where possible.

+This was developed under Qt OpenSource GNU GPLv3 License for a University Project.

+    Copyright (C) 2021 Ranul Ladduwahetty

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+    Ricerca Docs  Copyright (C) 2021 Ranul Ladduwahetty This program comes with ABSOLUTELY NO WARRANTY; for details see Section 2.
+    This is free software, and you are welcome to redistribute it under certain conditions; see Section 1 for details.

+Section 1

+You may redistribute the application by crediting the author of the application and including this license, any part of the source code.
+Please contact author before distributing any copies.

+Section 2

+This was developed under Qt OpenSource GNU GPLv3 License as a part of a University Project, and may contain unresolved bugs and program code which might cause damage and come comes with ABSOLUTELY NO WARRANTY.